 It should also be noted that while mechanical breakdown insurance pays for system failures, it does not pay for major repairs related to normal maintenance or wear and tear.

-File a police report as soon as possible—ideally within 24 hours.
+If your car is stolen, file a police report as soon as possible—ideally within 24 hours.
 Not only will this improve your chances of recovering the car, but you’ll also need a police report to file a claim with your insurance provider.
+After you’ve filed a report, you should contact your insurer to start the claims process

 Yes, car insurance covers engine failure, but only if it was caused by a covered scenario like an accident or vandalism.
 For instance, if a crash leads to engine failure, the policyholder’s collision insurance will cover repairs, but not if the damage was caused by poor maintenance, negligence or wear and tear.
 It’s also worth noting that comprehensive and collision are optional according to state laws, so be sure to check your coverage details to see if your policy will apply to the situation.… read full answer